cgnarendiran/human_detection/README.md

 ## Observations and future developments:

 Most of these models for object detection trade accuracy for speed.
-In this repository only major models except YOLO versions can be explored.
-In addition to detection in separate frames, what could be interesting is human tracking/persistence.
-This could be useful in several cases when you have to monitor each individual separately.
-Future projects can explore the [models](https://blog.netcetera.com/object-detection-and-tracking-in-2020-f10fb6ff9af3) in this domain such as Deep SORT, ROLO and Tracktor++
+In this repository major models for object detection except YOLO and SSD versions can be explored.
+In addition to detection in separate frames, an interesting direction is human tracking/persistence.
+This could be useful in several scenarios where monitoring each individual separately is required.
+Future projects can explore the [models](https://blog.netcetera.com/object-detection-and-tracking-in-2020-f10fb6ff9af3) in this domain such as Deep SORT, ROLO and Tracktor++.